tech-med/medlearnity.com/src/content/wpPages/specialty-boards/abs-exams/index.md

 ---
 title: 'ABS In-Training Exam (ABSITE)'
 pubDate: 2020-05-16
 description: 'Scoring well on the ABSITE has a major impact on resident promotion.
-Moreover, failing to score within the 50th percentile or better will warrant academic '
+Moreover, failing to score within the 50th percentile or better will warrant academic.'
 ---

 ## Scoring well on the ABSITE has a major impact on resident promotion.
 Moreover, failing to score within the 50th percentile or better will warrant academic probation or remediation.